alcrene/emd-paper-notebooks/Ex_UV.md

 from Ex_UV import *
 hv.extension("matplotlib", "bokeh")
 ```
 and start executing from there.
-It will run all the preceding cells, but since it skips the plots, it does this much faster.
+This is much faster than running the entire notebook from the start, since although most of the preceding cells will still be executed, those producing plots will be skipped.
 :::

 ```{code-cell} ipython3